-Marketing and Brand Management serves the University of Illinois at Chicago campus by providing resources and guidance to help ensure that each unit’s marketing and communications initiatives are aligned with the university’s brand and identity.
-Maintaining consistency in messaging and design across the university strengthens the institution’s brand overall.
+The Office of Marketing and Brand Management serves the University of Illinois at Chicago by providing resources and guidance to help ensure that the institution’s marketing and communications initiatives are aligned with the university’s brand and identity.
+Maintaining consistency in messaging and design across the university reinforces the UIC brand overall.

 Below are some examples of how early adopters have implemented UIC’s new brand standards.
 These examples are intended to provide inspiration and help generate ideas on how to integrate the refreshed brand into future marketing and communications efforts.